NXP/mcu-smhmi/framework/docs/device_managers/display_manager.md

----
-sidebar_position: 5
----

-# Display Manager
+# Display manager

-Display manager manages the display HAL devices which can be registered into the system.
+Display manager manages the display HAL devices that can be registered into the system.

 ## APIs